I've just been told I have blood cancer

 It can be frightening and confusing to be told you don't need treatment.
 Speak to your medical team or GP, or contact us if you have any questions.

-You can also join our online community forum to connect with other people on watch and wait.
+You can also join our online community forum to connect with other people on active monitoring.

 Blood Cancer Heart to Heart podcast: supporting the people around the patient